Mondelez: A Sweet Opportunity in Global Snack Foods

 The Numbers

 The following numbers represent the book value + dividend.
 In my previous format, this was referred to as the equity growth rate.
 It was the most important of the four growth rates I used in my analyses, which is why I will continue to use it in the future.
 As you are accustomed to seeing numbers in percentage form, I have decided to provide both the actual numbers and the year-over-year percentage growth.
-The numbers are a bit mixed, as there has been a decrease in equity in four out of the past ten years.
-On a positive note, Mondelez achieved a record high equity in 2023.
-It is also worth noting that Mondelez has made numerous acquisitions and divestitures in the past decade, which also affect the numbers.
+The numbers are a bit mixed, which can be attributed to the many acquisitions and divestitures Mondelez has made over the years.
+Volatility in commodity prices has also impacted the company’s equity over time.
+In addition, Mondelez has used debt to repurchase shares, which has further influenced its equity base.
+For these reasons, I don’t place too much weight on the equity numbers in this case.

 Finally, we will analyze the free cash flow.
 Free cash flow, in short, refers to the cash that a company generates after covering its operating expenses and capital expenditures.
 I use levered free cash flow margin because I believe that margins offer a better understanding of the numbers.
 Free cash flow yield refers to the amount of free cash flow per share that a company is expected to generate in relation to its market value per share.
-It is not surprising to see that Mondelez has consistently generated positive free cash flow every year in the past decade.
-Free cash flow has been relatively stable since 2019, but it is encouraging to see that Mondelez managed to deliver its highest free cash flow in 2023.
-Mondelez expects free cash flow to be around the same range at 3.500 in 2024.
-Levered free cash flow has slightly decreased in 2022 and 2023 compared to the four previous years, primarily due to macroeconomic factors.
-It is encouraging that the levered free cash flow margin increased in 2023 compared to 2022.
-Free cash flow yield is below the ten-year average, indicating that the shares are trading at a high valuation.
-However, we will revisit this later in the analysis.
+It is not surprising to see that Mondelez has consistently generated positive free cash flow every year over the past decade.
+Since 2019, free cash flow has remained relatively stable.
+In 2024, free cash flow declined slightly due to an antitrust settlement with the EU Commission of approximately $400 million.
+If not for that settlement, Mondelez would have delivered its highest free cash flow to date, which is encouraging.
+Capital expenditures were also elevated in 2024, which impacted both free cash flow and the levered free cash flow margin.
+The company intends to allocate free cash flow toward shareholder returns, growth-accretive M&A, and maintaining balance sheet flexibility.
+Management remains committed to increasing free cash flow, which should ultimately benefit shareholders.
+Mondelez has grown its dividend at a compound annual growth rate of 10,5% over the past five years, while reducing its share count by 15%.
+A new $9 billion share repurchase program has been approved, giving the company flexibility to continue its opportunistic approach to buybacks, especially when shares are trading below what management believes reflects the company’s long-term earnings power.
+The free cash flow yield is currently at its highest level since 2020, suggesting that the stock is trading at a more attractive valuation than it has in recent years.
+However, we will revisit valuation later in the analysis.

 Debt

 Another important aspect to consider is the level of debt.
 It is crucial to determine whether a business has manageable debt that can be repaid within a three-year period.
-We calculate this by dividing the total long-term debt by earnings.
-After performing the calculation on Mondelez, I found that the company has 3,41 years of earnings in debt.
-It is slightly above the three-year threshold, but at its lowest level since 2016.
-The debt won't prevent me from investing in Mondelez, but it is something that needs to be monitored.
+We calculate this by dividing total long-term debt by earnings.
+After performing the calculation on Mondelez, I found that the company has 3,39 years of earnings in debt.
+While this is slightly above the three-year threshold, it is at its lowest level since 2016.
+It’s also worth noting that one of the company’s capital allocation priorities is maintaining balance sheet flexibility, which signals that management intends to keep debt levels under control.
+Therefore, although Mondelez is currently just above the threshold, it would not prevent me from investing in the company.
+That said, it remains a metric worth monitoring going forward.

 Risks